Nashville to begin deploying bodycams to police in July

-NASHVILLE, Tenn.
-(WVLT/WTVF) -- The city of Nashville will start deploying body cameras to police in July.
+The city of Nashville will start deploying body cameras to police in July.

-CBS affiliate in Nashville WTVF reported that city Mayor John Cooper made the announcement Monday morning during a COVID-19 briefing.
+WTVF reported that city Mayor John Cooper made the announcement Monday morning during a COVID-19 briefing.
 Cooper said the city renegotiated with its vendor to lower the cost of the program, paving way for an early deployment.

 The mayor called the system an “important tool in addressing racial injustice throughout Davidson County.”
 He added that “Body-worn cameras will promote trust between law enforcement officers and the communities they are sworn to serve."